AsaadMe/API-APP/README.md

 # API-APP

-Submit a spotify playlist URI and get it's general emotional feeling.
+Submit a spotify playlist URI and get its general emotional feeling.

-It is built in composition of follow APIs:
+It is built out of the composition of following APIs:

 - [Spotify](https://www.spotify.com/us/) API to get songs of the playlist.